garrandall/popular-music-data/tracks/every-other-time-lfo.md

 u know the way u scream is the ultimate
 And when I walk away
-just watch the clock n then I don't even get around the block and i say "let's talk about it" as she walks out on me and slams the door one day we'll laugh about it cuz we're always playin those games
+just watch the clock n then I don't even get around the block and I say "let's talk about it" as she walks out on me and slams the door one day we'll laugh about it cuz we're always playin those games